The Best Trucks of 2025

 Toyota Tacoma

-Tacoma is completely redesigned for 2024, and most notably, ditches the V6 in favor of two new turbocharged four-cylinder engines, one being a fuel-efficient hybrid.
+Tacoma was completely redesigned for the 2024 model year, and most notably, ditched the V6 in favor of two new turbocharged four-cylinder engines, one being a fuel-efficient hybrid.

 The Tacoma is still one of the few vehicles still available with a manual transmission, though you’ll need to opt for the SR, TRD Sport or recently TRD Off-Road to get it.
 The standard engine for the SR, SR5 and TRD Prerunner is a 224-hp 2.4-liter turbocharged four-cylinder putting out 243 lb-ft of torque mated to a six-speed automatic transmission.
 Moving up the trim ladder you will find a hybrid version of that 2.4-liter engine either optional or standard.
 Named the iForce-MAX, it delivers 365 hp and 365 lb-ft of torque.
 Body choices are limited to an extended (Access) or crew cab model with either rear- or four-wheel-drive capability.
 In addition to the TRD, TRD Off-Road, TRD Pro, and Trailhunter trims, Tacoma buyers may consider the utilitarian SR variant, as well as mid-range SR5 or upscale Limited.
-When properly configured, the 2024 Tacoma can tow a respectable 6,500 pounds and haul 1,709 pounds of payload.
+When properly configured, the Tacoma can tow a respectable 6,500 lbs and haul 1,709 lbs of payload—not far off from the bigger Toyota Tundra.

 Related Topics